 Inspections and suggestions

 Supervisors can take countless measures to ensure that safety remains at a high level.
 But to achieve this, input from every employee is needed.
 And that includes you!
 Make suggestions that can be combined in the organisation with practical measures.
 Examples could include securing tools and fitting effective and protective equipment.
 The campaign provides you with practical ideas for doing this.
 Make the campaign a topic of discussion, take on the challenge together with your colleagues and take a long hard look at current working methods.
-And who knows, you could be named the Sherlock Holmes of the oil and gas industry.
+And who knows, you could be named THE Sherlock Holmes of your industry.

 Dare to be honest